mspeculatrix/Zolatron64/ROM/README.md

 ### 5.1.2 - committed

 - Not sure if there are any changes, but it's been a while since I worked on this so burning a new version just in case.
+- Updated zapp util (not in this repo).

 ### 5.1.1 - committed